TheDataLeek/Eris-Cogs/README.md

 # Eris Cogs

-Welcome to my cogs, currently these are the only finished v3 cogs:
+Welcome to my cogs, currently these are the only finished[1] v3 cogs:

 * insult
 * dice
-* boo
+* nick_prefix

+---

+1. By "finished" I mean docstrings and all

+---

 ## Alot